 Early Bird Rates

 $1000 for AZA Individual Members

 Early bird registration deadline: 12 weeks prior to course start date

 $1100 for AZA Individual Members

 Final registration deadline: 4 weeks prior to course start date

 Accepted forms of payment for registration are by: credit card, check or purchase order.
-Registration for this course will remain open until all available spaces are reserved.
+Check back in late spring 2018 for registration information.